top of page

 Home of the Pack 9

-Much of this increased interest is due to the success the program has experienced over the past few years.
-NC State has hosted NCAA regionals in 2012, 2013, and 2016; and hosted the program’s first-ever super regional in 2013.
+Much of this increased interest is due to the success the program has experienced the past few years.
+NC State has hosted NCAA regionals in 2012, 2013, 2016, and 2018; and hosted the program’s first ever super regional in 2013.
 That same year (2013) the Pack made their second-ever trip to the College World Series in Omaha.
-Even though Doak Field may not be considered one of the ‘premier’ ACC venues, it does provide the Wolfpack faithful with a wonderful facility to watch some of the best college baseballs in the country.
+The Wolfpack also reached college baseball’s promised land again in 2021.
+Doak Field is currently in the midst of a $15 million renovation, which included adding new seats, a new video board, and new LED lights before the 2023 season.
+Enhancements to take place after the 2024 season will include premium space, concession upgrades, and shaded areas.
+Even though Doak Field may not be considered one of the ‘premier’ ACC venues, it does provide the Wolfpack faithful with a wonderful facility to watch some of the best college baseball in the country.

 Food & Beverage 4